Applying For A Home Loan? 7 Charges You Should Be Aware Of

 When you are applying for a home loan, it is not just the interest rates which is to be compared and calculated.
 There are scores of other types of fee and costs that an applicant has to pay irrespective of your home loan approval status.
 Therefore, it is always advisable for borrowers to compare additional charges such as processing fee, administration charges, conversion charges etc. apart from interest rates before applying for home loan with a specific bank.
 It makes financial sense to take a decision considering all home loan overheads.

-MakaaniQ lists the top six charges that you must be familiar with before applying for a home loan.
+MakaaniQ lists the top seven charges that you must be familiar with before applying for a home loan.

 Processing Fee (PF)